 Advanced options like streaming videos directly from another computer.
 And unlike VLC, it also imports metadata quite well and battery drain is also less.

 The app is paid (only if you need advanced option), but that’ not a bad thing.
-It’s does it job well, and the price is well justified.
+It’s doing it job well, and the price is well justified.

 In this article, we have seen several ways to put movies on iOS devices.
 Some of them are free but require extra work, while the better ones are paid.
 But no matter what you choose, there will always be a tradeoff.
 Battery backup v/s price for instance.